taladar/sl-map-tools/README.md

 having the manually (and less accurately) calibrate the HUD to fit the map texture.

+You can then use a long click on the dot to reset the scripts.

+You can also use the aspect ratio printed to edit the PPS HUD to be the correct size.

 # Generate a map from a USB notecard

 The USB notecard should be saved into a text file.
 A hex color code